FlowPay/client-openapi/docs/payment_webhook.md

 ## Event Semantics

 There is a single, stable event for Request-to-Pay: `payment.status_change`.
-The current state is provided in the `status` field and reuses the API enum `PaymentRequestStatus` (`pending`, `succeeded`, `rejected`, `onHold`).
+The current state is provided in the `status` field and reuses the API enum `PaymentRequestStatus` (`created`, `inProgress`, `authorized`, `rejected`, `onHold`, `locked`, `forwarded`, `refunded`, `deleted`).
 If the change originates from a specific checkout attempt, the event includes a `sessionId`.
 Multiple attempts may occur during a request’s lifecycle, and events may be delivered more than once; your handler must therefore be idempotent and tolerant of out-of-order delivery within the same `requestId`.

 ## Request Details